Airblue Flight 202: Captain's arrogance

 While numerous deviations from the standard operating procedures happened, the co-pilot of Flight 202, First Officer Ahmed, was largely unresponsive and passive about them, even when the aircraft was put in a dangerously close position to terrain.
-The recording showed that he had only voiced his concerns on limited occasions.
-As such, the deviations were never corrected.
+The recording showed that he had voiced his concerns several times, but the captain failed to correct their flight path.

-His muted behavior could be explained by the conflict that had happened on the initial segment of the flight.
+Ahmed's muted behavior could be explained by the conflict that had happened on the initial segment of the flight.
 During Flight 202's initial climb, Captain Chaudhry decided to use this particular time to test First Officer Ahmed's knowledge.
 Unsatisfied with the result of the test, Captain Chaudhry berated his co-pilot and humiliated him in a "harsh, snobbish" tone.
 This lasted for about one hour.
 By the time Captain Chaudhry decided to stop, First Officer Ahmed had become quiet and submissive.
 He had fully lost his self-esteem, enabling Captain Chaudhry to freely do any violations from the standard procedures without any suggestions or corrective actions from the far less experienced Ahmed.

 Captain Chaudhry's feeling of superiority was also shown later in the approach phase of the flight.
 He decided not to follow the ATC's suggestion to wait inside the holding pattern and dismissed his co-pilot's concern regarding establishing visual contact with the runway, despite this being crucial for the approach procedure.
 If the pilots had not established visual contact, abandoning the approach was required.
 He also continued the approach when the aircraft was already outside of the protected zone.
 When the GPWS sounded, he still continued the approach, despite the low altitude of the aircraft and warnings from his co-pilot.
 He also told First Officer Ahmed to falsify their ATC report when the controller asked on whether they had established visual contact.